-MSAGED6-1: Students will demonstrate the importance of agriculture in daily life.
+MSAGED7-1: Express the importance of agriculture in daily life.

-- a) Describe and explain the impact of agriculture on daily life. - b) Describe and demonstrate safe operation of agricultural lab equipment. - c) Identify the sources of different types of food and fiber.
+- a) Identify products and byproducts from agriculture commodities. - b) Describe and explain the impact of agriculture on daily life. - c) Describe and demonstrate safe operation of agricultural lab equipment. - d) Identify the sources of different types of food and fiber.